 - supporting students, faculty, and alumni engaged in all forms of public service.

-The Center’s physical home, centrally located on the first floor of the College of Law near the main entrance to Drinko Hall, includes space for students and student groups to meet and collaborate, a conference room for private meetings and client interviews, and the office of Cybele Smith, the director of the Public Service Law Center.
-Ms. Smith also is director of Moritz’s Public Service Programs and provides career counseling on public interest, government, and fellowship positions, as well as coordinating the annual Government and Public Interest Opportunity Forum and Career Fair.
+The Center’s physical home, centrally located on the first floor of the College of Law near the main entrance to Drinko Hall, includes space for students and student groups to meet and collaborate, a conference room for private meetings and client interviews, and the office of the director of the Public Service Law Center.
 The Moritz community has a strongly public-service-oriented student body, and we invite you to bring your enthusiasm to the Public Service Law Center and get involved.
+Contact Samantha Zandman, Director of Public Services & Public Interest, for more information.